ThiagoCarvalho-81/Dev_Lab/README.md

 # Dev_Lab
-This is an repository of developing an eternal student.
+This is a development repository of an eternal student.

 One that believes that:
 * Every day we must learn something new.